deflexable/guard-object/README.md

     ]
 });

-// validation will pass as each item matches the footprint scheme.validate({
+// validation will pass as each field item matches the footprint scheme.validate({
     history: [
         { profit: 259, date: '14-04-2024' },